annievert123-byte/-data-portfolio/qsr-location-health-index/README.md

 ## Overview

 The US quick-service restaurant (QSR) market is worth over $343B annually.
-This project built a **Location Health Index** — a 0–100 score for individual QSR outlets — to help a (simulated) VP of Analytics proactively identify restaurant locations at risk of high customer dissatisfaction, enabling earlier, more targeted intervention than relying on lagging sales data alone.
+This project built a **Location Health Index** — a 0–100 score for individual QSR outlets — to help a simulated company proactively identify restaurant locations at risk of high customer dissatisfaction, enabling earlier, more targeted intervention than relying on lagging sales data alone.

 ## Approach